0xOneBeing/0xonebeing/README.md

 Get to know me more from my [CV](https://docs.google.com/document/d/1ocDekhxp9KxNqNtb6MkeAlDd9gDQ14vbsIGvzyYVK4I/edit?usp=sharing) or from my one-pager [Resumé](https://docs.google.com/document/d/1W4riSUmAR-9jOE98AILIzI74mzGna9xPSutxnap8-qU/edit?usp=sharing).

- is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on `...`
-- 🌱 I’m currently learning Software Development at *ALX Africa*
+- 🌱 I’m currently learning `Software Engineering at *ALX Africa*`
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on `...`
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with `...`
-- 💬 Ask me about ...
+- 💬 Ask me about `The Sun`, `Web Development and Tutoring`, `Software Engineering`, `Anything that moves on wheels`, `Maths`
-- 📫 How to reach me: ...
+- 📫 How to reach me: `...`
-- 😄 Pronouns: HE/Him
+- 😄 Pronouns: `He/Him`
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: `The last three letters of my surname is ONE and '✨' is my favourite emoji.`